 Even if you have extra money to spend, it is not always the best choice to buy very expensive models.
 As a rule, the more expensive e-bike the lighter the components.
 Many top range aluminum frames are so thin-walled that in some places metal can be squeezed by simply pressuring with your fingers.
 This isn’t the right choice for a heavy rider.

-A typical e-bike should be a regular hardtail (it’s cheaper and more reliable), and not the one with a lightweight aluminum frame.
+A typical e-bike should be a regular hardtail (it’s cheaper and more reliable), and not the one with a lightweight aluminium frame.
 Most cross-country or mountain e-bikes will fall under this description.

 We also would not recommend buying e-bikes, which are designed for trail runs or for jumping.
 Although those e-bikes have an extra safety margin, their geometry is usually not designed for long rides.